dheerajvats21/Java-Basics/JVM - Memory Management.md

 Here hello is the strong reference to HelloWorld Object.

 Soft Reference: If an object has no strong reference but has a soft reference, then the garbage collector reclaims this object’s memory when GC needs to free up some memory.
 To get Object from a soft reference, one can invoke the get() method.
 If the object is not GCed, it returns the object, otherwise , it returns null.
+If there is no strong reference to an object still it can survive GC if it has a soft reference towards it.
+So what capability does it give ....
+Yeah man we got solution to problem that we faced in mac=king a cache.
+We can make a dynamic cache which in case of memory pressure can dynamially shrink.

 Weak Reference: If an object has no strong reference but has a weak reference then GC reclaims this object’s memory in next run even though there is enough memory.
+So if we wanted to have a reference which does not have any effect on the objects life, i.e if an object is dying it would not stop it.
+Soft Reference would stop it from dying until there is memory pressure.
+So we can refer to an object through weak reference till it has a strong reference to it.
+If an object has no strong reference then in next GC it would be reclaimed and weak reference would point to null. ..
+What capability does it give us .....
+So it can be used to assign info about a live object till it is alive without coming in b/w lifecycle of that object.

 Phantom Reference: If an object does not have any of the above references then it may have a phantom reference.
 Phantom references can’t be accessed directly.
 When using a get() method it will always return null.